 Healthy and savory homemade granola with pumpkin spice.

-- 3 Tablespoons of coconut oil
+- 3 Tablespoons of safflower or canola oil

 - 1/2 cup of no sugar added, 100% fruit jam (apricot or strawberry is recommended)